cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

     - malicious code protection is employed;
     - component and OpenFGA app related events are monitored and detected;
     - the correct configuration and operation of security features is tested and verified;
     - information is checked for accuracy, completeness, validity, and authenticity.
-This is especially imporant in verifying and testing the model syntax and semantics
+This is especially important in verifying and testing the model syntax and semantics
 - Supply Chain Integrity and Attacks: How will risks related to OpenFGA itself, and its dependencies be assessed and tracked and remediated?
 - Incident Response, Disaster Recovery, Continuity, SRE: How will use of OpenFGA affect existing plans for responding to, investigating, and remediating